morskyjezek/digcur/activities/exercise-openrefine.md

 The program runs within a web browser.
 A browser window may automatically open, but if it does not, you can access the program by opening the address http://127.0.0.1:3333 in a browser window.

-To follow along the basics below, you can use the JSON data that we gathered in the API exercise [linked here]('/assets/loc-101-kittens.json').
+To follow along the basics below, you can use the JSON data that we gathered in the API exercise [linked here](../assets/loc-101-kittens.json).

 ## Basic Operations

 Let's walk through some of the basic operations that you can undertake with OpenRefine.

 ### Import data

-First, let's
+First, let's import the data.

 ### Filters and facets